camcorrado/Together/README.md

 Allows returning users to log in, requiring geolocation to be allowed in order to continue.

 ![Grid Page](https://i.imgur.com/jgC16Bm.png)
 A display of all nearby profiles.
 Profiles are ordered by relative distance to the user, with icons depicting their interests.
-Profiles can also be sorted by Favorited & Shared Interests.
+Profiles can also be sorted by Favorited & Mutual Interests.
 Profiles the user has blocked, profiles that have blocked the user, & deactivated profiles will not display.
 The Nav Bar allows the user to view their own profile, view their conversations, or logout.
 A notification appears in the Nav Bar for unread messages.

 ![User Profile Page](https://i.imgur.com/nwpRRfi.png)
 By clicking on a profile on the Grid Page, the user can get a more detailed view of that profile.
 The options to message, favorite, & block the profile are available.